 What is a remote access scam?

-Remote access scams are a unique scenario where victims are socially engineered to provide remote access to their computer via a legitimate remote access tool, such as TeamViewer, Go-To-Meeting or VNC.
-Sometimes called a tech support scam, the scenario typically involves a caller pretending to be from a trusted technology, finance or telecommunications brand reaching out to solve a fictitious computer problem (e.g. 'virus').
+Remote access scams are a unique scenario where victims are socially engineered to provide remote access to their computer via a legitimate remote access tool such as TeamViewer, LogMeIn, Go-To-Meeting, or a similar remote desktop software.
+Once given permission to take over the computer, the scammer is able to steal personal and financial information which can later be used to defraud the victim.

 How big is the problem?

-Remote access scams are now the fourth largest scam type in Australia.
-As of September, the total reported losses via the ACCC are $3.5 million, yet this only represents reported losses.
+In Australia, remote access scams are now the sixth largest scam type.
+As of September, the total reported losses via the ACCC are $4.7 million, yet this only represents reported losses.
 We can safely assume that total losses run well into the tens of millions per annum.
-The losses are on the rise as well, with August 2019 representing the second largest single month of reported remote access scam losses in Australia.
+The losses are on the rise as well, with September 2020 representing a new record, with over $1.1 million lost and in excess of 1000 cases reported.

 From a trust and emotional perspective, all victims are materially impacted by scams.
 From a loss perspective, the amounts can vary from a few thousand dollars to someone's entire life savings.
 Different banks have different approaches in terms of reimbursing customers — that is, at what stage is the bank liable for protecting the customer vs. the victim being responsible.
-However, the momentum continues to swing toward victims being reimbursed through initiatives such as the new contingent reimbursement model that was adopted by many of the UK banks in May 2019.
+However, the momentum continues to swing toward victims being reimbursed through initiatives such as the new Contingent Reimbursement Model Voluntary Code, or simply “the Code” to some, that was adopted by many of the UK banks in May 2019.

 How can we protect victims?

-Educating consumers and businesses about tech support scams, computer scams and any new tactics is the starting point.
-There is a lot of great work completed in this space by entities such as Scamwatch as well as by banks, including NAB, CBA, ANZ and WBC.
+Dubbed the “call that could wipe out your life savings,” four in ten consumers have not heard of remote access scams.
+Protection begins on the front lines, and raising awareness about these scams with consumers and businesses is a starting point.
+There is a lot of great work being done in this space by entities such as Scamwatch and UK Finance as well as by the banking industry itself.
 However, this is not an issue that can be addressed in isolation, as the sophistication of scams continues to improve.

 What can banks do to detect remote access scams?